 Manuka Honey Benefits as a Medicine

-Due to its major medicinal qualities, Manuka is a staple in the natural health world.
+Due to its major medicinal qualities, Manuka honey benefits are a staple in the natural health world.
 This is because a growing pool of science is beginning to backup thousands of years of folk medicinal uses.

 1. Allergies and Sinusitis: